rushi2207/simple-react-app-autobuild/README.md

 👉 This README + testing workflow is **enough for any new team member** to clone the repo and deploy the entire project from scratch.

-Do you want me to also include a **diagram (architecture flow)** for the README (GitHub → CodePipeline → CodeBuild → S3 → EC2)?
-That would make it visually clear for new members.